iamshadmirza/BlogsByShad/blogs/circular-progress-bar/README.md

   };
 ```

 That's it, we are done with our animation.
-Let's add that inner circle to make this look like a progress bar.
+Let's add one inner circle to make this look like a progress bar.

 ## Step 5: Render inner circle
 ```js